subfuzion/istio-test-drive/README.md

 In the following steps, `make` is used for convenience during demonstration, but the actual commands used are also displayed.

 #### 1. Deploy the bookinfo services.

+Note: if you did not enable automatic sidecar injection, then see the note in the section above ("Label namespaces for automatic sidecar injection") to start the application with manual sidecar injection.
+Otherwise, perform the following:

 ```sh
 $ make apply-bookinfo